kevzhong/melt_IBM/README.md

 # melt_IBM
 This is a repository for a DNS code which simulates the Lagrangian melting of a solid object.
+The journal paper detailing this work is found at:

+* Zhong, K., Howland, C. J., Lohse, D., and Verzicco, R. (2025).
+A front-tracking immersed-boundary framework for simulating Lagrangian melting problems.
+J. Comput.
+Phys., page 113762.

+There is also a WIP documentation for this repository found [here](https://kevzhong.github.io/melt_IBM/).

 # Dependencies
 - MPI Fortran compiler